Prologue Part 3: Will Treaty the Ranger

 “No…”He grunted, fighting against the spell as well as pushing against the bindings around him.
 “I won’t let you...take him away!”
 Though his head dropped onto the floor and breathing heavily, Halt squinted his eyes fiercely, his fists clenched tightly, gathering what minute concentration he could muster.
 “No..I...won’t!”

 But even he knew his efforts were futile.
 The moment his strength failed him, the spell quickly took over.
 In the moments he saw Will being taken away, he heard him crying out for his mentor.
 With tears of guilt in his eyes, he muttered, “Will...I’m sorry.”

 And that was his last memory of it before darkness took over.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, MatthiasBrownWrite a Review